 H1.
 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2010-2011 academic year (see the next item below), use the 2010-2011 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2014-2015 academic year (see the next item below), use the 2014-2015 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid column.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-icate the academic year for which data are reported for items H1, H2, H2A, and H6 below: 2011-2012 estimated or 2010-2011 final
+Indicate the academic year r for v which data are reported for items H1, H2, H2A, and H6 below: or 2014-2015 final

-Wh nich needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3)
+Which needs-analysis methodology does your institution use in awarding institutional aid?
+(Formerly H3) Both Federal and Institutional methodology

-X Federal methodology (FM)

-Institutional methodology (IM)

-Both FM and IM